 Third, the accuracy of floating point operations' results depends on which operation is performed.
 Roughly speaking multiplication is less precise than addition, and repeated application of addition/substraction can result in arbitrarily large errors if incorrect rounding scheme is used (the IEEE 754 forces a correct rounding scheme so you do not have to worry about it).
-The details of algorithms for floating point arithmetic is out of our scope1.
-Although the standard way of performing floating point computations (also in Matlab) is with double precision numbers, it is also possible to represent numbers with arbitrary high precision as a byte array.
-Most programming languages do not include such functionality built in, so if very high precision of the computations is found necessary, an external library must be used (e.g. CERN Colt for Java).
+The details of algorithms for floating point arithmetics are out of our scope1.
+Although the standard way of performing floating point computations (also in Matlab) is with double precision numbers, it is also possible to represent numbers with arbitrary high precision as byte arrays.
+Most programming languages do not include such functionality built in, so if very high precision computations are found necessary an external library must be used (such as the CERN Colt for Java).